Our ultimate local SEO guide

 According to Google’s, Our Mobile Planet research, 67% of people in the UK perform a local search on their smartphone at least once a month and just 13% of people have never performed a local search on their mobile.

 An increasing percentage of your customers will be performing local searches.
 As internet users have become more search savvy, they will also continue to carry out more specific search queries.
-Your business SEO campaigns must start to take this into account.
+Your SEO campaign must start to take this into account to help keep growing the performance of your business online.

 Moreover, the importance of having local SEO strategies for ecommerce websites is clear, as an astonishing 81% of internet users, aged 16 to 64, searched online for a product/service to purchase something (on any device), while 67% used a shopping app for this purpose on a smartphone or tablet.